cyberus-technology/hedron/doc/upcoming.md

 object type.
 As KPages are somehwat required to introduce vCPU objects, we assume these have found a decent solution.

 We need to align on how the `recall` operation works with vCPUs.
-I propose modifying `recall` to work on vCPU objects as well.
-When a vCPU is recalled, the vCPU will exit to userspace with a host IRQ VM Exit.
-Alternatively, we introduce a `vcpu_ctrl_poke` system call that offers to poke the vCPU.
-This would leave the `recall` system call unaffected.
+One option is to modify `recall` to work on vCPU objects as well.
+But since event injection into vCPUs should just make the vCPU exit and not the thread go through its recall portal, this seems like an awkward solution.
+As such, I propose a new `vcpu_ctrl_poke` system call.
+This system call makes the affected vCPU exit to userspace.
+The exit that is actually encountered in userspace may be any VM exit that currently happened and picked up the "poke" request or if no exit was happening, userspace would see a host IRQ VM exit.

-Support for vCPU objects will likely be done for Intel VT only.
+Support for vCPU objects will be done for Intel VT only.
 AMD SVM support will be largely disabled initially.
 This might not be a completely bad thing, because AMD SVM has been unused in Hedron for a long time and should not be used without inspecting the existing code for correctness.